brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 VPC - AWS NAT Gateways (PREFERRED NAT METHOD)
 * __Traffic flow__: EC2s in private subnet -> route table -> NAT Gateway in public subnet -> Internet Gateway -> the internet.
-* Security is managed by AWS - no need for Security Groups, server patching, antivirus protections etc.
+* __Security is managed by AWS__: no need for Security Groups, server patching, antivirus protections etc.
 * Automatically assigned with a public IP.
 Scales automatically to 10GBps.
 Highly available, automatic failover.
 * Create at least 1 NAT Gateway per Availability Zone so there is redundancy in case of Zone Failure.
-* __GuardDuty__ can monitor NAT Gateway metrics.
+* GuardDuty can monitor NAT Gateway metrics.

 VPC Flow Logs enable you to capture info about IP traffic going to/from Elastic Network Interfaces (ENIs - represent a virtual networking card) in your VPC, stored in CloudWatch.
 * __Flow log creation__ are at 3 different levels: (1) VPC - captures all ENI traffic (2) Subnet - capture ENI and EC2 traffic within a particular subnet (3) Network Interface